Balaji59321/awspolymerfe/README.md

 ## Project Description
-Clone of AWS polymer site which display the dictionary of all the AWS Services
+AWS Services Dictionary Clone with all the details

 ## Tech Stack Used
 React, CSS, Material-UI, Express, MongoDB